 - Try to have someone else with you to help.
 Your dog may dislike the heat of the battery nail filer on their nails and may be alarmed by the noise or even smell of the nail sander.
 It’s hard to grind a dog’s claws down so much that you cut down to the nail quick, or the live part of skin that grows the nail, but it can happen.
 Having someone around will make sure the two of you have a secure hold on your dog and won’t grind down too close to the nail bed

 - Don’t get hold of your nail grinder and immediately aim to start grinding your dog’s nails the second you get home.
 The act of putting something close to the nail may frighten your dog, so allow them to become used to the sensation of the vibrating head of the nail smoother against their body in short bursts before trying to trim all their nails.

-What kind of nail grinder should I get for my dog?
+What kind of dog nail grinder should I get?

 Whether you’ve heard of a Dremel nail drill, been recommended the Oster dog nail grinder, or you’re looking for Pedipaw nail trimmer reviews, our handy guide will help you find which one is the perfect painless solution for your pet.

 If you’re a dog grooming beginner and have found that your dog is very particular about what they let near their nails, try the Oster pet grooming range.
 Oster are a trusted name and their grinders come with several different kinds of sanding heads, as well as a safety feature that stops the head from spinning if anything gets wrapped around it.
 The kits are on the pricier side but the safety feature is unique enough to justify the cost.

 A Pedipaws nail grinder is better for smaller breeds or dogs who don’t need a huge amount of nail to be removed.
 The sander is finer, so it’s best for removing snags and breaks rather than grinding off a significant portion of the nail.
 It’s also a more cost-effective option than other brands.